cassidyjames/cassidyjames.github.io/_posts/2022-04-08-ive-joined-the-endless-os-foundation.md

 hidden: true
 ---

-A couple of weeks ago I wrote how I was [moving on](/blog/farewell-elementary) from my involvement at elementary, Inc. and the elementary open source project—something I described to many who asked as bittersweet.
+A bit over a week ago I wrote how I was [moving on](/blog/farewell-elementary) from my involvement at elementary, Inc. and the elementary open source project—something I described to many who asked as bittersweet.
 While that decision was not taken lightly, enough focus on the bitter; here’s the sweet:

 I have joined the nonprofit [Endless OS Foundation](https://www.endlessos.org/) as Partner Success Engineer!